 The indoor swimming pool is in its own building which feels like a leisure centre.
 Children can learn lifesaving, water polo, pool kayaking and scuba-diving.
 There’s a music centre with a music technology suite, a drama studio and art gallery.

 There’s an impressive and spacious cookery school, the ‘Vege Centre’, which feels extremely professional, and has its own herb garden.

 St Chris has a strong pedigree in art and design, and you only have to visit the art and design technology departments to see why.
 You could be at art college.
 The students are utterly absorbed and you can see and feel their motivation.
 Computer aided design and manufacturing are on the curriculum and a Creative Media Suite aids learning.

 From Year 9 you can choose a particular discipline: graphics; 3D design, fine art and textiles.
 The art teacher I speak to tells me that it would actually be far easier to teach everyone the same subject at the same time.
 But in a school where you are nurturing independent learning for students, the teachers are never going to be coasting along.
 If you are doing an art or design A Level you have your own studio space.

 Talking to one of the art teachers, she tells me that students who leave St Chris and go on to a foundation course or to do a design degree often find that their first year is too easy because they are ahead of the game creatively.

-The annual Recycled Fashion Show is a big thing at St Chris and the exhibition extends to Letchworth’s community museum.
-In the 2018 show, shoes were made from human hair, and a cycle helmet and trousers were made from surgical gloves.
+The annual Recycled Fashion Show is a big thing at St Chris and in normal times the exhibition extends to Letchworth’s community museum.
+Previous shows have seen shoes made from human hair, and a cycle helmet and trousers made from surgical gloves.